Mahomes, Kelce are headed back to the Super Bowl after Chiefs shut down Ravens 17-10

 UP NEXT

 Chiefs: Kansas City could face a rematch with a Detroit team it lost to 21-20 in the season opener.
-The Chiefs have not faced the 49ers this season.
+The Chiefs have not played the 49ers this season.

-Ravens: Baltimore knows it can win a lot of games with Jackson and his talented supporting cast, but getting past the Chiefs seems like an especially daunting task now.
+Ravens: Baltimore knows it can win a lot of games with Jackson and his talented supporting cast, but getting past the Chiefs seems like an especially daunting task if they couldn't do it this season.

 AP NFL: https://apnews.com/hub/NFL